leakespeake/ansible/roles/cloudalchemy.prometheus/README.md

 ## Additional Code - TLS

 Prometheus supports Transport Layer Security (TLS) encryption for connections to Prometheus instances.
 The following assumes you already have a full chain certificate and private key files.
-Couple of mandatory manual steps involved here;
+Some mandatory manual steps involved here;

 - create a **files/** folder in the Prometheus role directory to use with the Ansible **copy** feature (Ansible will automatically use `files/` to look for filenames stated with `src:`)
 - create **web-config.yml** inside the `files/` folder - with this configuration, Prometheus will serve all its endpoints behind TLS
+- copy your full chain certificate and private key files into the `files/` folder to use with the Ansible **copy** feature

 Then adapt the existing code to include;